 The Library at the main campus is located on the upper level of 1581 Beacon Street.
 The Library houses a large collection of books and periodicals available for borrowing or on reserve supplemented by database resources accessible remotely.
 All students are given a user name and password to access library databases.
 All readings and syllabi for BGSP classes are available in the library and online with the exception of texts books.
 A student copy machine offers the opportunity to photocopy additional readings and students are advised to set up a copy machine account.
-Library hours are 9:00 a.m. until 9:00 p.m. weekdays and 8:30 a.m. until 5:00 p.m. on Saturdays except in July and August.
+Library hours are 9:00 a.m. until 8:00 p.m. weekdays and 9:00 a.m. until 4:00 p.m. on Saturdays except in July and August.

-At the beginning of each semester, the Library Committee offers a library orientation to help students become familiar with circulation, reserve, and photocopying procedures as well as the location of materials.
-Any questions regarding library resources should be addressed to the Librarian, Ms. Amy Cohen-Rose, or the Library Assistant.
+At the beginning of each semester, the Librarian offers a library orientation to help students become familiar with circulation, reserve, and photocopying procedures as well as the location of materials.
+Any questions regarding library resources should be addressed to the Librarian,

+Ms. Amy Cohen-Rose, or the Library Assistant.
 At NYGSP, questions should be addressed to Ms. Laura Covino.
+At BGSP-NJ, questions should be addressed to Ms. Janet Lazar.